 I just realized that my last post, The 4 Best Dispensaries to Buy Legal Weed in San Francisco, was, well, lacking.
-Not only did I neglect to include other pot shops that I thoroughly enjoy, I don’t even live in San Francisco anymore, so it’s like I’m emotionally cheating on Oakland.
+Not only did I neglect to include other pot shops that I thoroughly enjoy, but I also don’t even live in San Francisco anymore, so it’s like I’m emotionally cheating on Oakland.

 I’ve gone ahead and comprised a list of all the places where you can buy recreational weed in the entire Bay Area, or most of it, anyway.
 If I’ve missed a spot or don’t mention one of your favorites you know the protocol–comment, comment away.